This NBA Player Opted Out of Restarting the Season to Protect His 6-Year-Old Son's Health

 “As promised also, I will use this time away to focus on the formation of projects to help strengthen my communities.”

-According to the sports-focussed news outlet, Avery will lose about $650,000 in salary with his choice to sit out for the remainder of the season.
-His decision makes for a tough loss for the organisation, but NBA fans can — and should — absolutely respect his decision to continue social distancing with his family, even when a championship is in sight for the Lakers.
+According to the sports-focused news outlet, Avery will lose about $650,000 in salary with his choice to sit out for the remainder of the season.
+His decision makes for a tough loss for the organization, but NBA fans can – and should – absolutely respect his decision to continue social distancing with his family, even when a championship is in sight for the Lakers.